dmhuehol/EnvAn-WN-Phase-2/README.md

 tlabel: External function to improve on datetick and datetickzoom.
 Written by Carlos Adrian Vargas Aguilera, found on the MATLAB file exchange.
 Original link: https://www.mathworks.com/matlabcentral/fileexchange/19314-tlabel-m-v2-6-1--sep-2009-
 Tags: external, utilities

-TvZ: Current version (8/19/17) of MATLAB function to plot a temperature-height figure from soundings data given an input time.
+TvZ: Current version (11/27/17) of MATLAB function to plot a temperature-height figure from soundings data given an input time.
+Updated 11/27/17 with aesthetic changes..
 Tags: sounding, plotting toolbox

 TvZprint: Current version (8/19/17) of MATLAB function to plot a temperature-height figure from soundings data given an input time, with figure settings tuned to be most useful for posters.
 Tags: soundings, poster